Tessymed/Tessymed/README.md

 ## 🌟 Fun Facts

 - I believe XR is the future of Internet and the future of communication.

-- I love my girlfriend so much Merylin Wuraola Ogunlola (A.K.A Chibi Sage) ❤️😘

 - I am more of an AR/MR person than VR